Lifestyle Deflation: How To Afford Your Dream Lifestyle

 Personally, I have never used a cashback app because I hardly spend any money.
 Circa 2017 Kayla had a shopping problem and shopped constantly and thoughtlessly.
 But lifestyle deflation Kayla?
 Besides bills and groceries, I don’t spend money in a given month.

-However, this suggestion came up on Instagram, and one of my followers what they recommended the app Fetch.
+However, this suggestion came up on Instagram, and one of my followers recommended the app Fetch.
 At the beginning of your lifestyle deflation journey when you still have a lot of expenses, this may be a useful tool.

 16. Bike, carpool or take public transit instead of driving